Neutron tunneling: A new mechanism to power explosive phenomena in neutron stars, magnetars, and neutron star mergers: FRBs and magnetars.

 To provide a crude estimate of the total energy released in a burst, $E_{\rm burst}$, we assume that on average the separation energy of the valence neutrons is $\epsilon \sim 1$ MeV and the ensuing tunneling to a neighboring site releases a similar amount of energy.
-Thus,
+We assume that

-where we use the WKB tunneling probability $P(\epsilon)$ for a step barrier with width $D$ and $N_{\rm cl} $ is the number of neutron clumps involved in the process.
-We further assume that the clumps have a dimension $\alpha D$, where $\alpha > 1$ takes into account large clump sizes.
-Notice that the separation distance $D$ is now representing the distance between the edges of the neutron clumps.
+where $\Lambda_{\rm G}$ is the tunneling rate from Eq. \eqref{Gamow}.
+The time during which the tunneling process is effective as the wave sweeps through the crust is given by $\Delta t\approx L/v = 10^{2}L/c$, with $L\approx 2$ km being the approximate distance that the wave propagates and dampens by formation of neutron-rich impurities, and $N_{\rm imp} $ is the number of impurities involved in the process.
+We further assume that the impurities have a dimension $\alpha D$, where $\alpha > 1$ takes into account large {impurity} sizes.
+Notice that the separation distance $D$ is now representing the distance between the edges of the neutron-rich impurities.
+In Eq. \eqref{burst} we have assumed that $\Lambda_{\rm G} \Delta t \ll 1$.
+From the numbers presented in Table 2, this is likely the case for $D \gtrsim 50$ fm.
+At smaller distances, the tunneling rates are so large that $\Lambda_{\rm G} \Delta t \gg 1$ and a better estimate is $E_{\rm burst} \sim \epsilon N_{\rm cl}$.
+We will use the approximation on the right-hand side of Eq. \eqref{burst} as a basis for our predictions.